dansmyers/DataScienceAndAnalytics/Sprint-1-Descriptive_Statistics_and_R/Deliverables/README.md

 ## Submission

-Put all of your answers in a well-organized Word document and upload it to the Sprint 1 Deliverable Assignment posted to Canvas.
+Create **one** well-organized Word document containing your answer to each question, including your RStudio scripts.
+Upload it to the Sprint 1 Deliverable Assignment posted to Canvas.

-Please include:
+At the beginning of the document, please include:

 - Your name
 - A statement of the Honor Code